-Our goal in the office is to enhance the opportunity for all BC High students to strengthen their skills, helping them meet their personal goals and reach their potential while adhering to the School’s demanding academic standards.
-Services available through the Academic Resource Center include:
+Our goal in the Academic Resource Center (ARC) is to enhance the opportunity for all BC High students to strengthen their skills so they can accomplish their personal and academic goals.

-These services are meant to complement, rather than substitute for, support students are given by their individual teachers and advisers.
+These services complement the academic support students are given by their individual teachers and advisers.

 More than just a collection of books or a place to study, the Corcoran Library plays a key role in the life of a BC High student.
 It is constantly buzzing with young men as they tackle group projects, discuss what they are reading and watching, work through math problems.
 Students of all ages and interests flock to the library first thing in the morning, during lunch and after the last bell to study, meet and explore.